roberttkahelin8/thingamajigs2/README.md

 What happened to the features?
 A lot of old features were redone again, and some, have completely been removed.
 They may come back later if plausible.
 Others are coming back in future addons.

 Planned Addons:
 Thingamajigs Goodies (Converter, Purifying items and Other Misc.
-Magic or otherwise things) Thingamajigs Road Stuffs (asphalt blocks, paint, and custom signs!) (not the final name as other mods already have this name minus Thingamajigs)
+Magic or otherwise things)

+Thingamajigs Road Stuffs (asphalt blocks, paint, and custom signs!) (not the final name as other mods already have this name minus Thingamajigs)

 Thingamajigs Railroadways (custom rails and infiminecart return!)

+Updated/Changed Feature Backstory:
+Note that mostly *custom* features broke in 1.21+, resulting in this drastic change for 1.21+ versions.
+The DJ Laser Light was almost cancelled because of the changes to a lot of MC's code and the modloader's code.

 The *official name* of this mod is **Thingamajigs 2**.